Working on behalf of U.S. business to protect the current trade and to expand

 Why should I join the U.S.-Cuba Trade Association?

 If your company is prohibited from doing business in Cuba now, the Association will provide you with regular information as to any and all developments and efforts to expand the potential for business.
-Through Association newsletters and e-mail alerts, you will be able to prepare for any eventual opening in U.S. policy toward Cuba.
+Through Association newsletters and email alerts, you will be able to prepare for any eventual opening for trade by your company.
+For you especially, the efforts expected in the 2005 Congress to open up travel to Cuba will be important.
 The Association and its members will strongly support such efforts on your behalf.

 Aren’t there other organizations and Associations doing the same thing?